mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

 * Consumed data sources that have been deleted are now indicated in the [Landscape](/data-hub/data-hub-landscape/).
 * Existing endpoints that are not present in a `PUT` call of the **Registration API** will be deleted.
-Check out the [Data Hub Registration API](https://datahub-spec.s3.eu-central-1.amazonaws.com/registration_v4.html), or read the documentation in the [Registration API](/apidocs-mxsdk/apidocs/data-hub-apis/#registration) section of *Data Hub APIs*.
+Check out the [Data Hub Registration API](https://datahub-spec.s3.eu-central-1.amazonaws.com/registration_v4.html), or read the documentation in the [Registration API](/apidocs-mxsdk/apidocs/data-hub-apis/#registration) section of *Catalog APIs*.
 * The `app_uuid` is now present in the `409 CONFLICT` response from **Registration API** when registering an environment on a location that is already in use.

 #### Fixes